 The National Commission for UNESCO

-The Norwegian National Commission for UNESCO consists of 12 members appointed by the Norwegian Ministry of Education and Reserach.
+The Norwegian National Commission for UNESCO (2021-2024) consists of ten members appointed by the Norwegian Ministry of Education and Research.
 All members have special skills in at least one of UNESCO’s four disciplines.
-The National Commission’s mandate is to promote UNESCO’s ideas and make UNESCO known in the Norwegian society.
-The current Commission was appointed in 2013 and will be in office until 2017.

 Each year Norwegian non-profit organizations can apply to the National Commission for grants.
 The grants are used to implementing UNESCO projects supporting the National Commission´s priorities.
 In addition to allocating economic support, the National Commission is an advisory body to Norwegian authorities on UNESCO issues.
 Co-operation with other National Commissions and international actors is a priority for the Commission.